Dietary changes may help improve chronic urticaria (hives)

 There is some evidence that people with chronic hives have lower than normal levels of Vitamin D and that providing additional Vitamin D may benefit them.1,6

 Explore on this siteChronic urticaria (hives) treatment options Is there a cure for hives?
-An update on urticaria (hives) pathology and how it relates to treatment
+Urticaria pathology and how it relates to treatment

 Locate a specialistAustralasian Society of Clinical Immunology and Allergy (ASCIA) Skin & Cancer Foundation Australasian College of Dermatologists